plaskettmj/Bootcamp-Blue-Team/Readme.md

 The output of this file is a txt document which can be edited and searched using a program such as VIM.

 For a full breakdown line by line of what each line does and why its included.
-Please see my portfolio website - michaelplasekttcybersecurityportfolio.xyz
+Please see this article on my portfolio website - https://michaelplaskettcybersecurityportfolio.xyz/?p=29

-The writeup may not be available until June 13th 2023.